Read This First

 Prompt 1: While brain cells require metabolic energy to function, there is another notion of energy that allegedly connects minds to deities, other minds, or truth.
 Comment on the evidence for this “psychic” energy.

-The central claim is this: The concept of psychic energy often refers to a metaphysical force that is believed to connect minds to deities, other minds, or some form of universal truth.
+In plain terms: The concept of psychic energy often refers to a metaphysical force that is believed to connect minds to deities, other minds, or some form of universal truth.

 Science relies on repeatable and verifiable observations.
 Studies on psychic abilities haven’t produced consistent results.
 Factors like chance, unconscious cues, and confirmation bias can explain some reported experiences.